 Along with core competencies, an adept architect considers and incorporates a variety of basic design elements in his work including balance, rhythm, proportion, composition, symmetry, and spatiality, as well as artistic qualities such as color, texture and accent to complete the overall design palate.
 Why are these important to golf, you may ask?
 Ultimately, these qualities determine why golf holes are enjoyable, beautiful and why the entire experience is worthy of a second go.
 I believe that by employing these elements in my work, the results are defined less as "design", but more completely as "architecture".

 So these are the tools and methods of a golf course architect…. all of which unite with acute personal and communication skills, enabling the architect to promote a strong working relationship with the client, owner, committee members, investors, superintendent, contractor and all of the consultants that comprise each project team.

 An architect’s personal skills, as varied as they may be, ultimately define who that person is and what they are like to work with.
 For me, this is where three of our five basic senses come into full play, all of which are specific individual traits….

 Vision is a quality that allows for goals to be realized and for challenges to be overcome.
 Vision comes from exposure; from recalling and interpreting a lifetime of experiences and applying them to each new canvas.
-In order to design a golf course, one must be able to first see it, observing its evolution from start to finish.
+In order to design a golf course, one must be able to first see it and understand how it can be formed on the landscape; shaping its evolution from start to finish.

-The architect has an innate feel and sense for what is evolving; measuring plans and concepts against the ground and surrounding elements as the design develops.
+The architect has an innate feel and sense for what is evolving before, during and after a course is realized.
+This is done by measuring one's vision conceptually against the ground and surrounding elements as the design develops.
 As the architect walks the site, the design can be felt underfoot and contours are honed to translate the ultimate vision.